 The election of Dr Joseph Mifsud, president of the MFA, to the UEFA Executive Committee in 1994 and to the FIFA Executive Committee in 1998, were significant milestones in the history of the association, as was the appointment of Malta's Emanuel Zammit to officiate at matches at the 1998 World Cup and UEFA EURO 2000.
 Early in 2008 Dr Mifsud was also appointed to the prestigious post of UEFA vice-president.

 These measures have been key to the MFA gaining the confidence of UEFA.
-Notwithstanding its small size and limited resources, the MFA has been entrusted with the hosting of various conferences and seminars over the years, including the XX UEFA Ordinary Congress in 1990.
+Notwithstanding its small size and limited resources, the MFA has been entrusted with hosting various conferences and seminars over the years, including the XX UEFA Ordinary Congress in 1990.
+Then, in March 2012, UEFA awarded the MFA the staging of the 2014 UEFA European Under-17 Championship, an event that ran successfully in May 2014.

-UEFA's HatTrick assistance programme is also aiding the development of football facilities in the country.
-Since being elected as MFA president in August 2010, Norman Darmanin Demajo has inaugurated new facilities at member clubs, with further projects in the final stages of completion, and others in the pipeline such as the latest renovation of the Ta' Qali National Stadium.
+UEFA's HatTrick assistance programme is also aiding the upgrading of football facilities in the country.
+Since being installed as MFA president in August 2010, Norman Darmanin Demajo has inaugurated new facilities at member clubs, with further projects in the final stages of completion, and others in the pipeline such as the latest renovation of the Ta' Qali National Stadium.

 "The MFA has identified that football in our small nation can only progress if direct assistance is afforded at club level in two major areas – continued professional education and assistance for the improvement of facilities," said Mr Darmanin Demajo.
 "The MFA will continue to work in this direction, encouraged and assisted by the UEFA HatTrick scheme which is an important part of the equation for realising our goals.